How Long Should You Stay In A Hot Tub?

 It is important to understand that, like with anything, hot tubs have their limits.

-The last thing you want to do is risk having a health issue because you overstayed your welcome in the hot tub.
+The last thing you want to do is risk having a serious health issue because you overstayed your welcome in the hot tub.

 Stay In A Hot Tub Too Long And You May Face These Health Risks